 We may fail to adequately manage our anticipated future growth.
 Any growth in our operations will place a significant strain on our administrative, financial and operational resources, and increase demands on our management and on our operational and administrative systems, controls and other resources.
 We cannot assure you that our existing personnel, systems, procedures or controls will be adequate to support our operations in the future or that we will be able to successfully implement appropriate measures consistent with our growth strategy.
-As part of this growth, we may have to implement new operational and administrative systems, procedures and controls to expand, train and manage our employee base, and maintain close coordination among our staff.
-We cannot guarantee that we will be able to do so, or that if we are able to do so, we will be able to do so.
+As part of this growth, we may have to implement new operational and financial systems, procedures and controls to expand, train and manage our employee base, and maintain close coordination among our staff.
+We cannot guarantee that we will be able to do so, or that if we are able to do so, we will be able to effectively integrate them into our existing staff and systems.

 If we are unable to manage growth effectively, our business, operating results and financial condition could be materially adversely affected.
 As with all expanding businesses, the potential exists that growth will occur rapidly.
 If we are unable to effectively manage this growth, our business and operating results could suffer.
 Anticipated growth in future operations may place a significant strain on management systems and resources.
 In addition, the integration of new personnel will continue to result in some disruption to ongoing operations.
 The ability to effectively manage growth in a rapidly evolving market requires effective planning and management processes.
-We will need to continue to improve operational, financial and managerial controls, reporting systems and procedures, and will need to continue to improve operational, financial and managerial controls, reporting systems and procedures, and will need to continue to expand, train and manage our work force.
+We will need to continue to improve operational, financial and managerial controls, reporting systems and procedures, and will need to continue to expand, train and manage our work force.